Special Interest Groups

 Description: The Acute Care SIG is a special interest group that addresses issues related to Acute Care Nurse Practitioner education and practice.
 This SIG did preliminary work in identifying entry-level competencies and has served as a resource to the National Panel currently finalizing consensus-based competencies for the Acute Care NP.

 Description: The Addictions SIG was developed in response to dialogue regarding the global opioid epidemic and the commonality of substance use patients treated across all nurse practitioner specialties.
 The skills to appropriately identify, assess, evaluate, treat, and refer these patients are developed by building on basic knowledge and gaining experience in practice.
 By coming together across all specialties and sharing ideas, experiences, scenarios, and clinical pearls we are able to establish the most comprehensive skill set.
 The Addictions SIG formulates this cumulative knowledge into academic content which is shared with NONPF members in the form of didactic dissemination, simulation experiences, and clinical application.
-(This SIG is newly forming and is a probationary status)

 Distance Learning SIG